Please Note: AnimeMidwest has been moved to 2021.

 What’s Anime Midwest?

-Anime Midwest 2020 is a family-friendly anime convention in Rosemont, Illinois.
-A three day weekend that starts in the morning and lasts until 2 am on Friday and Saturday, and until 5 pm on Sunday.
+Anime Midwest 2021 is a family-friendly anime convention in Rosemont, Illinois.
+A three-day weekend event that starts in the morning and lasts until 2 am on Friday and Saturday, and until 5 pm on Sunday.

 That means it’s literally all weekend long, non-stop.